simonellistonball/masterclass-hdf/labs/lab4/README.md

 1. Run the PutKafka processor

 Test this by pushing files into your flow input folder.
 Lines appear one by one in Kafka, and as a block in HDFS.

+To see the files in Kafka,
+   run /usr/hdp/current/kafka-broker/bin/kafka-console-consumer.sh --zookeeper localhost:2181 --topic test
+on your kafka box.